alan-turing-institute/KnowledgeFlows/report/Comments.md

 * Draw lines on the minimums of information corresponding to the times that we chose.
 [DONE]

 * Label tau on the figures and the sectors labeling all the figures.
+[DONE]

 * Dendrogram